tramanh06/tramanh06.github.io/_pages/about.md

 I'm a Machine Learning Engineer at Twitter where I work on tweet and account recommendations.
 In particular, I build candidate generation for product surfaces such as the Home Timeline, Notification, Email and Who-To-Follow.
 Previously, I was a Data Scientist/Computer Vision engineer at Grab, building OCR systems for the Know-Your-Customers product flow.

-Previously during my academic life, I worked on NLP applications under Prof. [Jing Jiang](http://www.mysmu.edu/faculty/jingjiang/) at Singapore Management University to research on fake news detection.
+When I was in academic, I researched on fake news detection under Prof. [Jing Jiang](http://www.mysmu.edu/faculty/jingjiang/) at Singapore Management University.
 Before that, I was a Software Engineer at Bank of America Merrill Lynch working on ETL systems using Scala and Spark in the Reference Data team.

 I graduated with First Class Honours in Computer Science with a focus in Information Systems and a minor in Mathematics from Nanyang Technological University in 2016.
 Motivated to learn more, I took a part-time Master of Computing with Artificial Intelligence specialization from National University of Singapore, and graduated in 2022.